Actindo-AG/Documentation/PIM/API/05_Products.md

 # Products

 You can manage your products via API.
-You can create, edit, delete, both permanently and temporary, and list *PIM* products via API.
+You can create, edit, delete, both permanently and temporary, and list *PIM* products.

-The keys are customer-defined.
-Therefore, the fields displayed in the request samples should just serve as an example.
-You have to include all required fields in the JSON file and provide them with a value.
+Keys are customer-defined.
+Therefore, the fields displayed in the following request samples should just serve as an example.
+You have to include all required fields in your request and provide them with a value.
 Any ID values you need, for example, the **attributeSetId**, must be an existing value in the *DataHub* module.

-You can find out an entity ID via user interface or via API, see [Entities](./03_KeyConcepts.md#entities).
+You can find out an entity ID via user interface or via API, see [Entity data](./04_EntityData.md).

 Depending on the data you want to specify, you have to add the corresponding field to your request.
-For a complete list of the attributes relevant for the attribute set of the product you want to add, you can check the corresponding attribute set in the *DataHub* module under *DataHub > Settings > Attribute sets*.
-Alternatively, you can find a list of all existing PIM attributes under *DataHub > Settings > Attributes > Search for pim_*.
+For a complete list of the attributes included in the attribute set of the product you want to add, you can check the corresponding attribute set in the *DataHub* module under *DataHub > Settings > Attribute sets*.
+Alternatively, you can find a list of all existing PIM attributes under *DataHub > Settings > Attributes*.

 If necessary, you can get a list of all attributes you have created in the *DataHub* module, both in the user interface and via API.
-To obtain a list in the user interface, go to *DataHub > Attributes* and filter the attribute list by any criteria you wish, e.g. by attribute name starting with *"_pim_"*.
-To get a list of all pim attributes via API, see [Get a list of attributes in an attribute set](./04_EntityData.md#get-a-list-of-attributes-in-an-attribute-set).
+To obtain a list in the user interface, go to *DataHub > Attributes* and filter the attribute list by any criteria you wish, e.g. by attribute name starting with *"pim_"*.
+To get a list of all pim attributes via API, see [Get a list of attributes in an attribute set](./04_EntityData.md#list-attributes-in-attribute-set).

 For detailed information on the data types, see [Data types](../../DataHub/UserInterface/04_DataTypeList.md).

-> [Caution] In the latest version of the *DataHub* module, it is possible to modify the attribute key.
+> [Caution] In the latest version of the *DataHub* and *PIM* modules, it is possible to modify the attribute key.
 However, this is strongly discouraged and has far-reaching consequences.
 If you modify a key in the *DataHub* or *PIM* modules, the key in the API changes as well.
 This means that you also have to update the key, that is, the field, in your request body.
 Otherwise, the field will not be found when sending a request.